Jianhong Wu: Awards and recognition

 He was awarded by the Alexander von Humboldt Foundation an Alexander van Humboldt Fellow at Justus-Liebig-Universitat Giessen, a Paul Erdos Visiting Professor at the Bolyai Institute, a FAPESP Visiting Research Fellow at Universidade de Sao Paulo.
-He is a Fellow of the Fields Institute, a Fellow of the Canadian Academy of Health Sciences, and a Fellow of the Royal Society of Canada.
+He is a Fellow of the Fields Institute, a Fellow of the Canadian Academy of Health Sciences, a Fellow of the Royal Society of Canada, and a Fellow of the American Mathematical Society.

 Professor Wu is the first recipient of the Canadian Applied and Industrial Mathematical Society's Research Prize, for his "very significant contributions in the area of infinite dimensional differential equations with applications to neural networks and population dynamics".
 He also received the 2019 CAIMS-Fields Industrial Mathematics Prize "in recognition of their many contributions to dynamical systems in mathematical epidemiology and in particular, their collaborative research with public health professionals in government and industry: applying their expert knowledge to infectious disease mitigation strategies and preparedness.".
 He received the Queen Elizabeth II Diamond Jubilee Medal from the Government of Canada in 2012.
 He was awarded an honorary doctorate by the University of Szeged in 2016.

 He is recognized for his expertise and contribution in the following fields: nonlinear dynamics and delay differential equations; neural networks and pattern recognition; mathematical ecology and epidemiology.

 He was awarded the 2024-NSERC Synergy Award for Innovation for his contribution to "creating a research and development ecosystem at the forefront of efforts to revolutionize drug and vaccine development and distribution".

 He was elected as a Fellow of the American Mathematical Society, in the 2025 class of fellows.